New Mills: Government

 made up Bowden Middlecale.
 The new manorial mill or the New Mylne of 1391 was at Beard.
-In 1713 the hamlets of Beard, Ollersett, Thornsett and Whitle were formed into a township and a new corn mill was built at Ollersett.
+In 1713, the hamlets of Beard, Ollersett, Thornsett and Whitle were formed into a township and a new corn mill was built at Ollersett.
 This was superseded by the New Mills Urban Sanitary Authority in 1876.
 The New Mills Urban District Council operated from 1894 until 1974, when it was abolished.
 The town now has a town council, and is part of High Peak Council, and Derbyshire County Council.
 On the County Council, New Mills is in the New Mills division along with Hayfield and Sett.
 The seat is held by Anne Clarke for the Labour Party.
 On High Peak Council, Sett has one councillor, New Mills East elects two councillors and New Mills West elects two councillors.
 New Mills Town Council is the local level of elected governance.

-Robert Largan, a Conservative Party member, is the member of parliament for the High Peak constituency.
+Jon Pearce, a Labour Party member, is the member of parliament for the High Peak constituency.